City of Boulder Energy Impact Offset Fund

 In addition to helping the marijuana industry reduce is energy use, funds will be used to help provide more affordable energy options for the community’s households with lower-incomes.

 How is the city going to do this?

 All City of Boulder marijuana licensed facilities are required to offset 100 percent of their electricity use per an approved offset option.
 The city allows three options in which a licensed facility can offset their electricity use by opting into one or a combination of the following;

-- pay into the Energy Impact Offset Fund
+- Purchase offsets through the city's Energy Impact Offset Fund.

 The Energy Impact Offset Fund was approved by City Council on , updating 2016 rules, as an approved option for licensed marijuana facilities to pay into that will offset their electricity use.

 What is the purpose of the Fund?

 The goal of this fund is to create a revenue source to implement projects and programs that will reduce greenhouse gas emissions that support the City’s Climate Action Plan Goals.